-You should now have something like the above.
-Just a thin, cool swishy thing.
+You should now have something like below.
+Just a thin, cool, swishy thing.

-So now you have the same line but with a cool glow coming off it.
+So now you have the same line, but with a cool glow coming off it.
 The beauty of using a layer style is that you can copy and paste it to other layers.
-To do this you just right-click the layer and select Copy Layer Style then create a new layer and right-click and choose Paste Layer Style.
+To do this, you just right-click the layer and select Copy Layer Style, and then create a new layer and right-click and choose Paste Layer Style.

 So now repeat the same process a couple of times to make more squiggly lines.

 It's important to pay lots of care and attention to your text.
-When you're first starting out, use simple fonts and play with spacing between letters, words and sizes.
+When you're first starting out, use simple fonts and play with sizes and the spacing between letters and words.
 You can achieve a lot with just some small tricks.
-Here I've contrasted the three words by making Glow a lot larger and in regular casing, then made Advanced and FX much smaller, with greater space between the letters and all caps.
+Here, I've contrasted the three words by making Glow a lot larger and in regular casing, then made Advanced and FX much smaller, with greater space between the letters and all caps.

 Now we add some particles.
-To do this, create a new layer then select a tiny paint brush - size 3 - and just paint some dots on.
-It helps if they are clustered towards the center of the glow so that it looks like they are emanating from there.
+To do this, create a New Layer and select a tiny paint brush (Size 3) and just paint some dots on.
+It helps if they are clustered towards the center of the glow so that it looks as if they are emanating from there.

 Now that's looking pretty cool, but it will look even cooler if we give it some subtle coloring instead of this super gaudy red.

-And there you have it: advanced glow effects with a cool color blend and subtle smoky background combined make for a pretty great effect.
+And there you have it: advanced glow effects, with a cool color blend and subtle smoky background, make for a pretty great effect.

-Just remember to experiment with settings and try applying the glow to different things to see how it turns out.
-And try different color combinations, some surprising combinations turn out really beautiful.
+Just remember to experiment with the settings and try applying the glow to different things to see how it turns out.
+And try different color combinations: some surprising combinations turn out really beautiful.
 Good luck!